 A diplomat is someone who is appointed by a nation state to represent and protect that nation's interests abroad.
 The four ranks of diplomats are determined by international law, and include ambassadors, envoys, ministers, and charge d'affaires.
 In modern diplomacy there are a number of ranks below ambassador.
 These ranks now rarely show a mission's importance, but rather show the diplomat's seniority within their own nation's diplomatic career ladder.
 This modern ranking system follows a similar, but not exactly parallel, pattern in different countries, and is as follows:

 Would you make a good diplomat?
-Sokanu's free assessment reveals your exact compatibility with this career, your strengths, and any unique areas of interest.Take the career test
+Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!Take the career test

 A diplomat forms and maintains international relations with regards to issues of peace and war, trade and economics, culture, the environment, and human rights, and are also the ones who negotiate treaties and international agreements before they are officially endorsed by any politicians.
 A diplomat also has the ongoing responsibility of collecting and reporting information that could affect national interests, and is often in a good place to give advice about how the home country should react.
 He or she should also do their utmost to represent the views of the home government to the government of the country in which they are posted, and convince these governments to act in ways that the home government would prefer.
 In this way, diplomats are an integral part of the foreign policy formulation process.